-- 1 Click Start, All Programs, and VAIO Control Center. - 2 Click Power Management and then Battery Charge Functions. - 3 Click to select the Enable Battery Care Function check box in the right pane. - 4 Click Advanced. - 5 Select the desired maximum charge level. - 6 Click OK.
+- 1 Click Start, All Programs, and VAIO Control Center. - 2 Click Power Management and then Battery Charge Functions. - 3 Click Advanced. - 4 Click to select the Enable Battery Care Function check box. - 5 Select the desired maximum charge level. - 6 Click OK.

-To check the battery wear level
+To check the battery charge capacity

-Follow steps 1 and 4 in To enable the battery care function above and check detailed information.
-If the battery wear level is high, replace the battery pack with a new genuine Sony battery pack.
+Follow steps 1 to 3 in To enable the battery care function above and check detailed information.
+If the battery charge capacity is low, replace the battery pack with a new genuine Sony battery pack.